 Back-end changes to iOS 10 onwards have made it more difficult for apps to access detailed battery technical info, but there are still ways to check out battery wear and other statistics, such as through Coconut Battery.
 The free utility allows users to pull up stats such as current charge and charge capacity vs design capacity, charge cycle counts, and battery temperature for an iPhone or iPad plugged in to your Mac.
 An upgrade to a premium version allows you to check battery stats wirelessly (if Wi-Fi syncing is enabled through iTunes); there's also an info viewer for other device settings.

-Battery Doctor (Android and iOS) is a free and feature-packed battery monitor and energy saving tool for mobile devices.
+Battery Doctor is a free and feature-packed battery monitor and energy saving tool for mobile devices.
 Battery Doctor allows users to quickly look up battery charge status as well as track down what apps and processes are draining battery life.
 You can quickly toggle power-hogging settings from within the app and its widgets, such as brightness, Wi-Fi, GPS, Bluetooth and mobile data (though you should probably skip the Task Killer).
 A particularly useful feature is the ability to define power saving profiles and automatically schedule them, so that, for example, you can set the phone to automatically switch to airplane mode when you're asleep or in class.

 Battery Saver 2017 is another app that combines a variety of battery-saving system features and settings to provide quick and easy profiles that should help extend your how long your phone lasts on a charge.
 The main screen displays battery life, a power saver mode switch, toggles for a variety of device settings and assorted battery stats and expected runtimes.
 In addition to the power-saving mode, a sleep mode deactivates most device radios, and a custom mode lets you configure a variety of settings for your own power use profile.
 Users can also schedule power-saving modes for particular times, like work, sleep and so forth.